 Though lovability is a subjective matter, it’s vital to gather qualitative feedback about your MLP.
-Thus, your crucial target is to learn how your early adopters feel using your app.
+Thus, your crucial target is to learn how your early adopters feel about using your app.

-Using surveys with open-ended questions can help you learn their true emotions.
+Applying surveys with open-ended questions can help you learn their true emotions.
 Moreover, it’s a valuable base to reveal what you need to change in your offering.